nikhil111111/referral-system-backend/README.md

 - Provides real-time notifications to parents when earnings are generated.
 - Includes a reporting API to check how much a user has earned (both direct and indirect).

+- EDGE CASE
+  1. Inactive users cannot refer others or receive profit.
+  2. Admins can change a user’s status to inactive using the PATCH endpoint.

 ---

 ## Technologies Used